A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation: Baseline setup

-While such behavior is typical for learning rates in the stochastic approximation literature, it is not required in our analyses as we allow $\sum_{n\geq1}\gamma_n^2=\infty$.
+While such behaviour is typical for learning rates in the stochastic approximation literature, it is not required in our analyses as we allow $\sum _{n\geq 1}\gamma _{n}^{2}=\infty $.
 See Algorithm~\ref{alg:robbins-monro}.

-Usually however, one does not have access to an exact simulator of $X_0$ as given by~\eqref{eq:L}, inasmuch as the law of $\varphi(Y,Z)$ conditionally on $Y$ is not known and no analytical expression of $\Phi$ in~\eqref{eq:X0} is available.
+Usually however, one does not have access to an exact simulator of $X_{0}$ as given by~\eqref{eq:L}, because the law of $\varphi (Y,Z)$ conditionally on $Y$ is not known and no analytical expression of $\Phi $ in \eqref{eq:X0} is available.

-\section{Nested Stochastic Approximation}
+\section{Nested stochastic approximation}

-The above discussion naturally suggests to replace the samples of $X_0$ in the dynamics~\eqref{sgd:algorithm} by approximate samples thereof.
+The above discussion naturally suggests to replace the samples of $X_{0}$ in the dynamics~\eqref{sgd:algorithm} by approximate samples.
+We consider a bias parameter